Understanding the Security Risk Behind File Upload Forms

 Rate Limiting Upload Requests

-An attacker can fill your disk by uploading many small files rapidly, even if each file is within the size limit.
-Implement per-user or per-IP rate limiting on upload requests.
-Use Redis to track upload counts:
+An attacker can fill your disk by uploading many small files rapidly, even if each file passes individual validation and size checks.
+Implement per-user or per-IP rate limiting on upload endpoints.

 <?php